NativeScript/docs/content/guide/updating-an-app.md

 #### Upgrading @nativescript/core

-The cross-platform modules are available as a npm package named [@nativescript/core](https://www.npmjs.com/package/@nativescript/core).
+Core is available as an npm package named [@nativescript/core](https://www.npmjs.com/package/@nativescript/core).

 In order to use them in your project, you will have to explicitly install the package, for example (assuming you are still in your main app project folder from the steps above):